tweag/nixpkgs-graph/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 **2. Generate Graph**

-The procedures for generating graph have also been integrated into the `build.sh` file.
-The corresponding files will appear in the rawdata/ folder which are named `first_graph.png` & `nodes.csv`.

 For the first version of the graph, we used [pandas](https://pandas.pydata.org/) of python to process the json format data, and [networkx](https://networkx.org/) to build the graph.
 The entire program is contained in the `nixpkgs_nixpkgs_graph.py` file, and the corresponding `requirements.txt` file is provided.
 However, the python file will be run via `nix-shell` using the virtual environment `.venv`, so there is no need to use the user's native python interpreter.
 And there is no requirement for user's python environment.